jaredhendrickson13/pfsense-api/tests/README.md

 ```

 ## Output
-Tests print an OK or ERROR status to the console depending on the tests outcome.
+Tests print an OK, WARNING or ERROR status to the console depending on the tests outcome.
 These scripts will also
-set the command's exit code to 1 upon error or 0 upon success.
+set the command's exit code to 1 upon error or 0 upon success or warning.

 ```
 OK ------> [ POST https://172.16.209.139:443/api/v1/user/privilege ]: Response is valid